kaatinga/commit/README.md

     commit [global options] command [command options] [arguments...]

+### Commands:

+- `commit` (default): Generate a commit message and commit changes.
+- `push`: Generate a commit message, commit changes, and push to remote.

 ### Global Options:

-- `--key value`: Provide a valid key to work with ChatGPT.
+- `--key value`: Provide a valid key to work with OpenAI API.
-- `--path value`: Specify the path to your git repository.
+- `--path value`: Specify the path to your git repository (default: current directory).
 - `--help, -h`: Display help information.
 - `--version, -v`: Print the current version of the tool.

-## Environment Variable:
+## Environment Variables:

-The tool can optionally read from the `OPENAI_API_KEY` environment variable to interface with the OpenAI API.
-Ensure you set this variable if you don't intend to use the `--key` option directly.
+- `OPENAI_API_KEY`: The tool can optionally read from this environment variable to interface with the OpenAI API.
+Set this variable if you don't intend to use the `--key` option directly.
+- `COMMIT_DRYRUN`: Set to `true` to enable dry-run mode, which will display the generated commit message without actually committing.

-## Example:
+## Examples:

+### Basic usage (uses OPENAI_API_KEY environment variable):

+    commit

+### With explicit API key:

+    commit --key sk-your-api-key-here

+### Specify a different repository path:

-    commit --key abcdefg --path /home/user/my-repo
+    commit --path /home/user/my-repo

-or just:
+### Commit and push in one command:

+    commit push

+### Dry-run mode (preview commit message without committing):

+    export COMMIT_DRYRUN=true
     commit

 For further help or to view a list of commands, run: